 Besides these basic operators, there are more advanced options where you can combine basic ones to create a powerful search operator that will allow you to search for exactly what you need.

 - from:User AND -filter:replies – this combination can be used when you want to see only tweets of a particular account and you want to avoid getting retweets.

 - Internet marketing lang:en filter:links – this search will give you links for articles about Internet marketing that have been written in English.
 Also, you can use any language you want, or to do a search for images or videos instead.

 - social media ? -news lang:en – you can use this option to find questions about Internet marketing, not have the word “news” in it and questions that are added in the English language.

 Next, we will be talking about is how to use these searches with Jarvee’s tools, how to follow users exactly as if they were searched with these options and how to retweet posts found with these advanced operators.

-- You can see that when using keyword search, you can add the operator as shown on the image above.
+- You can see that when using ‘keyword’ search, you can add the operator as shown in the image above.

-- You may also add and combine several operators which will result with more advanced search and you will be able to achieve and search exactly what you’ve been searching for.
+- You may also add and combine several operators which will result in more advanced search and you will be able to achieve and search exactly what you’ve been searching for.

 - Note that the more advanced search is, the fewer results you are going to get.

-- You can also use advanced operators in the Favorite tool and for Retweet tool.
+- You can also use advanced operators in the Favorite tool and for the Retweet tool.